The Hunt (2012 film): Plot

 Marcus runs away from his mother to be with Lucas.
 After a trip to the grocery store, where he is told that neither he nor his father are welcome anymore, he sees Lucas being arrested by the police.
 Locked out of the house, Marcus goes to ask Theo for a spare key and ends up fighting with several adults for confronting Klara and asking why she lied about his father.
-He is taken in by Bruun, one of Lucas' friends, and his family, who believe Lucas is innocent.
+He is taken in by Bruun, one of Lucas' friends, who believes Lucas is innocent.
 Bruun tells Marcus that Lucas has a hearing in the morning and he is hopeful the case against Lucas will be dropped, since he has heard that all of the children's accounts of their abuse mention the same details of the basement of Lucas' house, which does not have a basement.

-Lucas is released from custody, but someone kills his dog and throws a stone through his window, so he sends Marcus back to his ex-wife.
-On Christmas Eve, he gets beaten up and thrown out of the grocery store when he refuses to leave without his food; however, he headbutts the butcher to get his groceries back.
-At church, he notices Theo and his wife, who saw him limp out of the store bleeding from his head, whispering during the service, so he challenges Theo to look in his eyes for a sign he is lying about his innocence, since Theo had previously stated he can always tell when Lucas is lying.
-When Theo goes to put Klara to bed that night, she reaffirms that Lucas did not do anything bad to her.
-He brings Lucas food and alcohol and the two men sit together to talk.
+Lucas is released from custody, but someone kills his dog and throws a large stone through his window, so he sends Marcus back to his ex-wife and buries Fanny.
+On Christmas Eve, the staff of the grocery store beat him up and throw him out; however, he returns and headbutts the butcher to get his groceries back and buy them.
+Theo and his wife see Lucas limp out of the store bleeding from his head, and Lucas later notices them whispering during the Christmas church service.
+Lucas attacks Theo in front of the congregation and challenges him to look in his eyes for a sign he is lying about his innocence, since Theo had previously stated he can always tell when Lucas is lying.
+Lucas is escorted out of the church.
+When Theo visits Klara in her bedroom that night, she reaffirms that Lucas did not do anything bad to her.
+Theo brings Lucas food and alcohol, and the two men sit together and talk.

-By the next fall, tensions in the community have lessened, and Lucas's friends greet him again as before.
-He and Nadja have gotten back together.
+By the next fall, tensions in the community have lessened, Lucas' friends greet him again as before, and he and Nadja have gotten back together.
 Marcus receives his first rifle at a ceremony at Bruun's house.
-Lucas and Klara reunite, and he carries her in his arms to take her to Theo.

-After assembling, the adult men go hunting on the surrounding estate.
-When Lucas is by himself, a bullet whizzes past his head.
-He turns and watches as the shooter, silhouetted against the sun, reloads his rifle and points it for a moment before he flees.
+Afterwards Lucas and Klara reunite, and he carries her in his arms so she doesn't have to step on cracks.
+The adult men go hunting on the surrounding estate.
+When Lucas is by himself, a bullet barely misses him and hits a tree.
+He turns and watches as the shooter, silhouetted against the sun, reloads his rifle and points it at Lucas for a moment before fleeing.
+Lucas stands next to the bullet hole in silence, and the film ends.